Austio/learning/Ruby/arkademy/rails-architect.md

    - no interfaces to consume or expose data, so we don't know what we have to adhere to or can assume
  - Publish from one context and consume in another

+Where do you want complexity?
+ - When you write data or when you read data?
+   - Write is like complex push, pull is complex reading

+Read Models
+ - do not belong to bounded contexes
+ - different than presenter, more a materialized view

 ### DDD in general